[ Printer Friendly Version ] [ Report Abuse ]

 "What can be dropped in an unending crevice to find its end?"

 The door swung away and revealed a common room in a riotous state normally reserved for locker rooms.
 Luggage was strewn across the stairway to the boys' dorm.
-Jason shaking a tired-looking Jeremy by the shoulders, wailing nonsensically.
-The only way the latter was still standing up was due to the sheer friction of the ultra-plush carpet.
+Jason shook a tired-looking Jeremy by the shoulders while wailing nonsensically.
+The only way Jeremy was still standing was due to the sheer friction of the ultra-plush carpet.
 Atop the boys' staircase, Roger yelled over the din about 'responsibility' and 'necessary precautions'.
 Randolph was sheet white, frozen in place as his eyes darted between Rona and the chaos.

 Rona glanced over at Penny whose left eye twitched ever so attractively.